Select a division, or press the enter key on a division, to learn more:

 She received an MBA from Zicklin School of Business, Baruch College, and a Bachelor of Science, Industrial Engineering from the University of Rhode Island.

 Chief of Staff

-As Assistant Commissioner, Don oversees the Business Regulatory Reform and Business Incentives Unit for the NYC Department of Small Business Services (SBS).
-Don is responsible for supporting ongoing efforts to identify and streamline the City’s regulatory process for both new and operating businesses.
-In this role, he is responsible for implementing Small Business First, a multi-agency initiative to make government more effective and efficient for businesses.
+As Assistant Commissioner, Don oversees the agency's efforts to make businesses more resilient and prepared when facing emergencies or business disruptions.
 Don also administers several key incentives programs including the Energy Cost Savings Program (ECSP), Lower Manhattan Energy Program (LMEP), and Industrial Relocation Grant Program.
 Prior to his appointment as Assistant Commissioner, Don served as Executive Director of the NYC Business Relocation Assistance Corp. and helped create the Industrial Relocation Grant Program and Printer's Relocation Grant Program.

 Don has more than 20 years of experience in economic development and working with the City of New York to assist commercial and industrial firms relocate and expand within NYC.
 Before his work with SBS, Don worked with Ernst & Young Tax Incentives Division.
 He holds degrees from Boston College and Columbia University.

 Division of Economic & Financial Opportunity